The Hammer Graveyard Filmography

 The purpose is to provide detailed information on these productions, and what better place is there to look for this than the films themselves?
-So, the details given in respect of production data, technical staff and locations of filming are as stated in the appropriate film’s credits.
+So, wherever possible, the details given in respect of production data, technical staff and locations of filming are as stated in the appropriate film’s credits.
 Hence, at times no studio is mentioned and there are variations in people’s names, e.g. “Vetter”, “E. Vetter”, or “Edgar Vetter”, “James Needs” or “Jim Needs” and “Jimmy Sangster” or “James Sangster”.
-The names appear exactly as they appear in the films themselves.
+The names here have been standardised in order to provide details of the number of Hammer credits each individual has.
 Other points to note:-

 1.Running times are notoriously inaccurate, since they can be affected by television transmission (films on TV run at a faster speed than in the cinema) or, quite simply, there may be more than one version of a film.
 They are therefore included only as a guide.

 2. The Story – The aim here is to give a brief précis of the plot without giving the end away.